-These are the Best VPN providers in July 2021: Mullvad, ExpressVPN, IVPN, and more!
+These are the Best VPN providers in Autumn 2021: Mullvad, ExpressVPN, IVPN, and more!

 In this day and age, we spend a great deal of time on the internet.
 But despite all the great things you can do online, the web can also be an unpleasant place.
 It presents many growing threats, from web tracking to cybercrime.
 There’s a way to clamp down on these issues, though — installing a virtual private network — or VPN for short.
 A VPN will not only hide your internet protocol (IP) address but also encrypt your internet connection.
 You can then access the internet anonymously, protect your data with end-to-end encryption, and ensure cybercriminals can’t compromise your connection.